NOVAIMS-DataScienceMasters/TextMiningFinalProject/README.md

 ## TODO LIST:
  1st.
-Clean metadata from .txt file using STOP words (Susana)
+Clean metadata from .txt file using STOP words (*Susana*)

  2nd.
 Prepare dataframe:
       .
 Arrange column names, id, author label and so on .
 Change .txt names so there's no duplicates

- - Lowercase, remove accents (Inês)
+ - Lowercase, remove accents, remove punctuation function (*Inês*)

     - test a dummy classifier with two text from Saramago and two with JRS, try to distinguish the two with and without punctuation.
-Is it an important metric to distinguish JS or not needed?
-(Lara)
+Is it an important metric to distinguish JS or not needed? (*Lara*)

  3rd.
 Crossvalidation (don't forget to justify) to divide into training and validation set